 John: One thing we’ve observed, and I want to get your reaction to this, is that safe cloud computing.
 The economics are phenomenal.
 You see scale, obviously data science work in the cloud.
 We see great success there.
-Now, there are multiple clouds.
+Now, there’s multiple clouds.
 Multi-clouds is a big trend, but also the validation that it’s not just all cloud anymore.
-The on-premises activity still is relevant, although it may have cloud operations.
+The on-premises activity still is relevant, although it may have a cloud operations.
 It really kind of changes the role of data.

 You mentioned the data catalogs having a common mainstream visibility from the analyst, like Gartner and others.
 Wikibon as well.
 It makes data the center of the innovation.
 Now you have data challenges around, okay, where’s the data deployed?
 Where am I using the data?
 Because data scientists want ease of data.
 They want quality data.
 They want to make sure their algorithm—whether it’s machine learning component or software—actually is running on good data.
 Data effectiveness is now part of the operations of most businesses.
 What’s your reaction to that?
-What’re your thoughts?
+What’s your thoughts?
 Is that how you see it?
 Is there something different there?
 What’s going on with the whole data at the center?

 Aaron: Absolutely.
 You hit on two key themes for us.
 One is that idea of the center and the other is your point about data quality and data trust.

 Centrality, we think, is really essential.
 We’re seeing cataloging technology crop up more and more.
 A lot of people are coming out with catalogs or catalog add-ons to their products.
 What our customers really tell us is, they want the data catalog to be the hub.
-The one-stop-shop where they go to access any data wherever it lives; whether it’s in the cloud or on-prem; whether it’s in a relational database or a file system.
+The one-stop-shop where they go to to access any data wherever it lives; whether it’s in the cloud or on-prem; whether it’s in a relational database or a file system.
 One of Alation’s key differentiators from early on was being that central index.
 Much like Google is the front page for the Internet, even though it’s linking to web pages all over the place.

 The other thing in terms of that data quality and data trustworthiness has been a differentiator.
 This is something that was part of our technology when we launched that we didn’t put the label on it till later; it was the idea of Behavior I/O. That’s kind of looking at previous human behavior to influence future human behavior to be better.